 By James Campbell, Recruitment Manager - Permanent

 If anyone had asked me two years ago what I thought the biggest threat to recruitment was within the Engineering Sector, I would have said Brexit…. how wrong I was.
 The Pandemic has thrown the plans of every business to the wind and left the hiring market in a position not seen before.
 Pre-pandemic, we were already seeing signs of limited candidate availability, with too few candidates for the number of vacancies.
-However, the situation has been worsened by the current situation, with a perfect storm of diminished candidate volumes and a steep sharp increase in the number vacancies.
+However, things have been worsened by the current situation, with a perfect storm of diminished candidate volumes and a sharp increase in the number vacancies.

 What does this mean to businesses currently trying to hire?

 Within the Maintenance and Service market, which is arguably the busiest within the Engineering sector currently, it has become increasingly difficult to find skilled candidates for the roles coming onto the market.
-6 months ago, this certainly wasn’t the case.
+At the start of the year, this certainly wasn’t the case.
 We saw a huge surge of candidates coming onto the market due to a combination of factors, mainly redundancies due to the pandemic.
 We also saw people looking to move due to feeling insecure in their current role due to the same reason.
 However, this influx has been short lived, with the best candidates being snapped up very quickly.

 To put this into context, just across the first half of 2021, we have seen a 75% reduction in the number of candidates coming onto the market.
 Whilst simultaneously, we've seen a 100% increase in the number of live roles since restrictions have eased and businesses feel more confident in the market.
-Although the struggle of finding the right candidates doesn’t end there.
+Although the struggle of finding the right candidates doesn’t end there, according to a recent study by the Open University, 51% of Vacancies remained unfilled!

 Every business has had to adapt when it comes to interviewing over the course of the pandemic, with the majority of businesses either choosing to wait to recruit or opting for web based interview software like Microsoft Teams.
 However, a big issue has been how to train and induct new recruits whilst observing social distancing.
 Within Maintenance, this hasn’t been as big of an issue, as new recruits are joining established teams and have the support of their new colleagues.
 Within Service, it is far more tricky.
 Most Service positions are home based currently, making the task of onboarding and training new Engineers much more challenging.
 This has had a knock on effect on what most Service Managers are now looking for when it comes to new recruits.